WHEN THE BOSS GIVES ME POSITIVE FEEDBACK, I LEAP AND STRETCH

 Gimme some more of that, I thought.

-Then Cheryl took the plastic thingee and tossed it in the air, about five feet in front of me.
+Then Cheryl took the round thingee and tossed it in the air, about five feet in front of me.
 I didn’t wait for her to say, “Go get it.”
 I sprung to action, jumped in the air, and caught that thing in my mouth.

 “Way to go, Tucker.
 Good dog.
 Atta boy!”
 Cheryl said.